reory/reory/README.md

 ---

 ## 👨🏽‍🔬 I am currently working on
 - A **UK Population Tracker Dashboard** A full analytics platform built with Django, powered by synthetic demographic               generated uaing Faker and Mimesis.
-The backend will use Polars for high performance population modelling, GeoPandas for       UK regional mapping and MongoDB for storing the all the data.
+The backend will use Polars for high performance population modelling, GeoPandas for       UK regional mapping and MongoDB for storing all of the data.
 - I am also continuing to refine my existing apps with better UI Design, improved structure, and  more robust testing.

 ---